Minbar of the Kutubiyya Mosque: Legacy and influence

 The minbar was already widely praised and appreciated among observers and scholars soon after its creation.
 The fact that the Almohad leader Abd al-Mu'min, who is reputed to have destroyed all Almoravid religious buildings in Marrakesh after he took the city, selected the minbar to be transferred and used at his newly built great mosque (the Kutubiyya) suggests that he saw it as a trophy and a significant artistic object in its own right.

+The minbar of the Kasbah Mosque in Marrakesh (on display at the Dar Batha Museum in Fez), crafted between 1189 and 1195 during the Almohad period, follows the same tradition of design and decoration as the minbar of the Kutubiyya Mosque.

 The minbar's artistic style and quality was hugely influential and set a standard which was repeatedly imitated, but never surpassed, in subsequent minbars across Morocco and parts of Algeria.
 The only other minbar produced in the same period and considered to be of similar quality is the Almoravid minbar of the Qarawiyyin Mosque in Fes, produced in 1144.
-The Almohad minbar of the Kasbah Mosque in Marrakesh, produced in 1189-1195, marks another high mark of minbar artistry which presented a slight variation on the same model and also proved influential in subsequent designs.
+The Almohad minbar of the Kasbah Mosque in Marrakesh, produced in 1189–1195, marks another high mark of minbar artistry which presented a slight variation on the same model and also proved influential in subsequent designs.
 Later minbars are seen by scholars as lesser imitations of these earlier models, though still in some cases accomplished works of art in their own right.
 Notable examples include the Almohad renovation to the minbar of the Andalusi Mosque in Fes (1203-1209), the Marinid minbar of the Great Mosque of Taza (circa 1290-1300), the Marinid minbar of the Bou Inania Madrasa (1350-1355), and the Saadian minbar of the Mouassine Mosque (1562-1573).